AanZee/harbour/README.md

 npm install aanzee-harbour
 ```

+## Documentation

+A detailed explanation of all the components and how to use them can be found in the [documentation section](https://aanzee.github.io/harbour/docs).

 ## Contributing

-More details on running Harbour on your local machine and adding to the project can be found on the [contributing page](https://aanzee.github.io/harbour/contributing.html').
+More details on running Harbour on your local machine and adding to the project can be found on the [contributing page](https://aanzee.github.io/harbour/contributing.html).

 ## License
 [MIT](LICENSE.md)